 Cleaning wicker items – To prevent yellowing, scrub wicker furniture with a stiff brush moistened with warm salt water and leave them to dry in the sun.You could also use this tip for extending the life of your new brooms; all you have to do is soak the broom in hot salted water before the first

-you can also use salt to brighten yellowed cottons or linens, this is done by Boiling the yellowed items for one hour in a salt and baking soda solution.
+Salt can be used for cleaning fabrics– to remove perspiration stains add four tablespoons of salt to one quart of hot water and sponge the fabric with the solution until stains disappear. you can also use salt to brighten yellowed cottons or linens, this is done by Boiling the yellowed items for one hour in a salt and baking soda solution.
 When removing blood stains – Soak the stained clothing or other cloth item in cold saltwater, then launder in warm, soapy water and boil after the wash.
 (Note- Use this tip only on cotton, linen or other natural fibers that can take high heat.)